Sean Maguire (footballer): Return to Cork City

 On 6 August 2024, when the club were competing in the 2024 League of Ireland First Division, Maguire returned to Cork City on a multi-year contract.
 On 6 September 2024, he was part of the side that defeated UCD 1–0 at the UCD Bowl to win promotion by winning the 2024 League of Ireland First Division.
 On 3 October 2025, Maguire opened the scoring in his side's FAI Cup Semi Final win over St Patrick's Athletic to help earn his side a place in the final.
 Maguire scored 5 goals in 24 games in the league in 2025 as his side finished bottom of the table and were relegated back to the First Division.
 On 9 November 2025, he was part of the starting 11 in the 2025 FAI Cup final as his side were beaten 2–0 by Shamrock Rovers at the Aviva Stadium.
+Following the club's relegation, Maguire drew interest from Shamrock Rovers, Derry City and Bohemians ahead of the 2026 season, but Cork City informed the clubs and Maguire that he was not for sale, with his contract running until the end of 2027.
+In February 2026, he extended his contract with the club by a further season, until the end of 2028.
+On 4 September 2026, he scored in a 1–1 draw away to Bray Wanderers, a result that secured the 2026 League of Ireland First Division title and promotion back to the Premier Division.